Time Complexity

 f(n) = O(g(n)) [n = number of inputs]

-• It means that for large amount of data , f(n) will grow no more that a constant g(n).
+• It means that for a large amount of data, f(n) will grow no more than a constant multiple of g(n).

 • It is used to find the best case of an algorithm's time complexity.